Sustainability Management

 Inhumane weapons

-The Aozora Group will decline to make an investment or loan for the manufacturing of inhumane weapons such as cluster munitions.
+Aozora will decline to make an investment or loan for the manufacturing of inhumane weapons such as cluster munitions.

-When considering making investments or loans for related businesses, the Aozora Group will gather information regarding the customer’s implementation of, and stance on, initiatives that take into account environmental and social issues.
+When considering making investments or loans for businesses related to these sectors, Aozora will gather information regarding the customer’s implementation of, and stance on, initiatives that take into account environmental and social issues.

 Aozora’s Structure for Implementing Environment/Society-focused Investments and Loans